ngi-nix/reowolf/notes_max.md

 - **variable expression**:
     Refers to some variable declared somewhere.
 Hence the return type is the same as the type of the variable.

+## Type Inference - The Concrete Algorithmic Steps

+Lets start with places where the parser types (i.e. not the types assigned to the nodes in the expression trees) are actually specified:

+- Function and component arguments
+- Function return types
+- Local variable declarations (from both regular and channel variables)
+- Struct fields
+- Enum variants

+For now we do not consider struct/enum/union literals yet.
+We perform type inference in bodies of functions/components.
+Whenever we actually lay out a monomorphed proctype we already know the polymorphic arguments of that proctype.
+Hence, by definition, we know all the types of the proctype arguments and function return types of the proctype we're resolving.

+Hence we encounter:
+- Inferred types of variable declarations: These may be fully inferred, partially inferred, or depend on the polymorphic variables of the wrapping proctype's polymorphic arguments (which are determined).
+Hence if they're somehow inferred, then we mark them as such.
+- Inferred types of polyargs of called functions/components: Special case where we use the return type of the proctype and the expressions used as arguments to determine the polymorphic types.
+Once we know the polymorphic types we may determine other types, or the other way around.
+Now that I think about it, this seems like a special case of inference in the call/literal expression itself.
+So there seems to be no reason to pay particular attention to this.